gemc/clas12Tags_old/README.md

 The tags also contain the geometry files and the gcard to run gemc.

-Every tag is installed in /group/clas12/gemc
+Tags are installed in /group/clas12/gemc

-To use:
+To use the latest tag (currently 4a.2.0):

+source /group/clas12/gemc/environment.csh

+You can also use a specific tag:

 source /group/clas12/gemc/environment.csh \<tag\>

-If no tag is given, the script will currently load 4a.2.0.

-To use:
+To run gemc use the tagged gcard:

 gemc /group/clas12/gemc/4a.2.0/clas12.gcard -N=nevents -USE_GUI=0